Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Introduction

 \subsection{Acknowledgment}

-We would like to express our gratitude to DeMarco and Mavraki for many discussions during the elaboration of this work and to Bonatti and Dujardin for sharing their insight on blenders.
-The first author would also like to thank the IHES for its hospitality.
+We would like to express our gratitude to Laura DeMarco and Myrto Mavraki for many discussions during the elaboration of this work and to Christian Bonatti and Romain Dujardin for sharing their insight on blenders.
+The first author would also like to thank Jean-Beno\^it Bost for many helpful discussions on Geometric Invariant Theory and the IHES for its hospitality.
+Finally, we would like to thank the referees for their very helpful comments and questions.